yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ###  Setting Access Permissions
 #### Dynamic Provisioning
-Incoming `BucketAccessRequest`s either contains a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
+Incoming `BucketAccessRequest` either contains a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
 In both cases, the incoming `BucketAccessRequest` represents a user to access the `Bucket`.
 When requesting access to a bucket, workloads will go through the following  scenarios described here:
 +  New User: In this scenario, we do not have user account in the backend storage system as well as no access for this user to the `Bucket`.
 	+ Create user account in the backend storage system.